synopsys-sig/synopsys-action/README.md

 The action will download the Bridge and Detect CLIs, run a SCA scan, and optionally break the build.

 On pushes, a full **Intelligent** Black Duck scan will be run.
 On pull requests, a **Rapid** ephemeral scan will be run.
-A future release of the action will provide code review feedback for newly introduced findings to the pull request.

 Synopsys Action is the recommended solution for integrating Black Duck into a GitHub workflow.
 Here's an example workflow for Black Duck scan using the Synopsys Action: